AMI-system/gbif_download_standalone/01_prepare_checklist/README.md

 Run `03_remove_duplicate_species.ipynb` to identify duplicate rows and remove them, so images are downloaded only once per species.

 The code also removes rows for species that are not available on GBIF, so that the downstream code that downloads GBIF images does not needlessly loop over them.

+### 4. Consult the failed instances

+Step 3 outputs the species names which failed to `../species_checklists/failed_searches`.
+Inspect this to see if you can troubleshoot why those names cannot be found on GBIF.